opendialogai/OpenDialogDocs/docs/message_markup.md

 - progressText - updates the progress bar text at the top of the webchat bot to the value provided
 - teamName - Updates the current team name of the bot

-Meta Messages can be places anywhere in a message template and will have the same effect
+Meta Messages can be placed anywhere in a message template and will have the same effect

 ---
 <img src="assets/messages/meta_message.png" alt="meta message" width="400px">